OPEC and allies prepare to deepen oil output cuts

 A source familiar with the Russian thinking told Reuters that Moscow would likely reach a deal with OPEC this week and just needed to iron out a few outstanding issues.

 One sticking point for Russia is how its output is measured.
 Russia includes gas condensate in production figures, while other producers do not.
+Zangeneh said on Thursday that Russia’s stance on the matter was logical.

 Reporting by Bozorgmehr Sharafedin and Olesya Astakhova; writing by Dmitry Zhdannikov; editing by Jason Neely